-In order to provide additional procedures, duties, or methods of operation, By-Laws for the Local may be established by a two-thirds vote of the general membership voting.
-Any amendment to such By-Laws, either submitted by signed petition of twenty-five percent of the general membership or by majority vote of the Executive Committee, will be submitted to the general membership for ratification by a simple majority of votes cast.
+In order to provide additional procedures, duties, or methods of operation, By-Laws for the Local may be established by two-thirds of the votes cast by union members.
+Any amendment to such By-Laws, either submitted by signed petition of twenty-five percent of the union membership or by majority vote of the Executive Committee, will be submitted to the union membership for ratification by a simple majority of votes cast.

-Section 1.
-This Constitution shall become effective on June 1, 1988 after approval by the membership.
+Section 2.
+This Constitution shall become effective on January 1, 2018 after approval by the union membership.